Mokhtar-bouchekoua/Mokh-07/README.md

 **"Mathematics is the language in which God has written the universe."** — *Galileo Galilei*

-*In data science and machine learning, mathematics isn't just theory—it's the engine behind every prediction, every optimization, every breakthrough.
-From gradient descent to neural architectures, mathematical rigor transforms data into intelligence.* 🧮✨
+*In AI and data science, mathematical thinking isn't optional—it's fundamental.
+Every breakthrough, from gradient descent to transformer architectures, is built on mathematical foundations.
+Understanding the math means understanding the "why," not just the "how."* 🧮✨

 </div>